antonymagee/Ping-Pong-API/README.md

 -   `Anow.PingPong.sln` - a .sln file that references all projects so that one can simply call `dotnet` commands from the root of the project (e.g. `dotnet restore` to restore packages, `dotnet build` to recompile things)

-If you wish to use this structure the following commands will get you going right after checkout:
+If you wish to use this project the following commands will get you going right after checkout:

 ```
 dotnet restore